Time-Uniform Confidence Spheres for Means of Random Vectors: Stitched bounds with LIL rate

-\section{Stitched bounds with LIL Rate}
+\section{Stitched bounds with LIL rate}

-Here we demonstrate how to modify our bounds in Section~\ref{sec:light-tailed} to have the rate designated by the law of the iterated logarithm (LIL), which is $\sqrt{\log\log(t)/t}$.
+Here we demonstrate how to achieve CSSs which shrink at a rate of $O(\sqrt{\log(\log(t))/t})$ and proving Theorems~\ref{thm:lil-subG}, \ref{thm:lil-log-concave}, \ref{thm:lil-sub-gamma}, \ref{thm:lil-sub-exp}, and \ref{thm:lil-cg}.
 This is done via ``stitching,'' which is a common technique in the literature on confidence sequences and originates in \citet{howard2021time}.
 Stitching involves applying distinct bounds over geometrically spaced epochs.
 Bounds in each epoch can be engineered to be tighter than a bound uniform over all time.
 The bounds are then carefully combined together using a union bound.
+To proceed, we define our ``stitching function'' as